py5coding/py5book/content/osx_users.md

 OpenGL renderers (`P2D` and `P3D`) do not.

-The last known version of py5 that supported OpenGL renderers on Apple Silicon is 0.6.0.
+The last known version of py5 that supported OpenGL renderers on Apple Silicon is 0.6.0 and I believe 0.7.0 worked as well.
 When the Processing team began the software efforts to use Apple Silicon's native libraries, changes were introduced that caused py5 to not work as well on that hardware.
-Eventually py5's code will adapt, but without actually having one of these machines to develop and test on, this will take some time.
+Eventually py5's code will adapt, but without actually having one of these machines to develop and test on, that will take some time.
 I will have an opportunity to get access to an Apple Silicon machine in June.
 If this problem isn't solved before then, I'll do my best to fix it at that time.

 ## Sketch Exit